Robert-Crawford7811/User-Profiles/README.md

 # User-Profiles
-Oracle files that creates and roles to enter information into a table.
+Oracle files that creates roles to enter personal information into the database

+# What I Learned
+* Creating database profiles and their limitations
+* Creating roles and granting those roles permissions
+* Granting permissions to the appropriate users and profiles